 The Marine Gunnery Sergeant John David Fry Scholarship provides Post-9/11 GI Bill® benefits to the children and surviving spouses of service members who died in the line of duty while on active duty after September 10, 2001.
 Eligible beneficiaries attending school may receive up to 36 months of benefits at the 100% level.
 Benefits include:

-NOTE: Fry Scholarship beneficiaries are not eligible for Yellow Ribbon Program benefits per VA regulation.
+NOTE: Fry Scholarship beneficiaries are now eligible for Yellow Ribbon Program benefits per the Forever GI Bill® change.

 Fry Scholarship Pamphlet

 Montgomery GI Bill® - Selected Reserve (MGIB-SR/Chapter 1606)